LinuxForHealth/FHIR/fhir-remote-index/README.md

 # Project: fhir-remote-index

-Project fhir-remote-index is a stand-alone application to support asynchronous storage of FHIR search parameters published by the IBM FHIR Server.
-When configured to do so, the IBM FHIR Server extracts search parameters from the incoming resource and instead of storing the parameters as part of the create/update transaction, it packages the parameters into a message which is then published to Kafka.
+Project fhir-remote-index is a stand-alone application to support asynchronous storage of FHIR search parameters published by the LinuxForHealth FHIR Server.
+When configured to do so, the LinuxForHealth FHIR Server extracts search parameters from the incoming resource and instead of storing the parameters as part of the create/update transaction, it packages the parameters into a message which is then published to Kafka.
 The fhir-remote-index application consumes the messages from Kafka and stores the value in the resource parameter tables using efficient batch-based inserts.

 This pattern supports higher ingestion rates because: